CDRT/mk_docs/docs/ref/bios/settings/thinkpad/securitychip.md

 Only an option on some AMD and some Qualcomm models.
 Allows to switch from discrete TPM 2.0 to Microsoft Pluton TPM 2.0.

+!!! info ""
-!> In order to switch to Pluton TPM, the Microsoft Pluton Processor Control setting must already be Enabled.
+    In order to switch to Pluton TPM, the Microsoft Pluton Processor Control setting must already be Enabled.

+!!! info ""
-!> If a device registered with Autopilot is switched from discrete TPM to Pluton, it will no longer be recognized by the Autopilot service.
+    If a device registered with Autopilot is switched from discrete TPM to Pluton, it will no longer be recognized by the Autopilot service.
 An administrator will need to [manually register the device again](https://learn.microsoft.com/en-us/autopilot/add-devices#collect-the-hardware-hash) after switching to Pluton to enable Autopilot again.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|